George Gamow

-George Gamow (sometimes Gammoff; born Georgiy Antonovich Gamov; Гео́ргий Анто́нович Га́мов; 4 March 1904 – 19 August 1968) was a Soviet and American polymath, theoretical physicist and cosmologist.
+George Gamow (sometimes Gammoff; born Georgiy Antonovich Gamov; Гео́ргий Анто́нович Га́мов; – August 19, 1968) was a Soviet and American polymath, theoretical physicist and cosmologist.
 He was an early advocate and developer of Georges Lemaître's Big Bang theory.
 Gamow discovered a theoretical explanation of alpha decay by quantum tunneling, invented the liquid drop model (the first mathematical model of the atomic nucleus), worked on radioactive decay, star formation, stellar nucleosynthesis, Big Bang nucleosynthesis (which he collectively called nucleocosmogenesis), and predicted the existence of the cosmic microwave background radiation and molecular genetics.
-Gamow was a key figure in the development and understanding of quantum tunneling.

-In his middle and late career, Gamow directed much of his attention to teaching and wrote popular books on science, including One Two Three...
-Infinity and the Mr Tompkins series of books (1939–1967).
+In his middle and late career, Gamow directed much of his attention to teaching and wrote popular science, including One Two Three...
+Infinity and the Mr Tompkins series.
 Some of his books remain in print more than a half-century after their original publication.
 The George Gamow Memorial Lectures at the University of Colorado at Boulder are given in his honor.